 What will it cost?

 A price quote detailing the fees for the facility, anesthesia, any postoperative garments, and surgeon will be given at the consultation.
-Prices will vary depending on the time that is needed to do the procedure, and the complexity of the procedure.
+Prices will vary depending on the time that is needed to do the procedure, the size and type of implants used, and the complexity of the procedure.
 Dr. Lovelace will perform a personal consultation to determine what the right procedure is for you.

 What is the hospital surgery center time?